Zaggy1024/LC_OpenBodyCams/README.md

 # OpenBodyCams
 An open-source implementation of a body/head camera that is displayed on the bottom right monitor in the ship, with the goal of appearing almost identical to the player's actual perspective while providing good performance.

-The camera view will use only the first person hands and disable the third person model to prevent obstructed vision.
+The camera view will display only the first person hands and disable the third person model as well as MoreCompany cosmetics to prevent obstructed vision.

 # Features
 - Selectable camera perspective between the head and body.
 - Camera view is designed to render identically for the local player as well other players in the game.
+- MoreCompany cosmetics hidden on the first person view, so installing MoreCompany alongside this mod will cause no issues.
+Your cosmetics will also appear on the camera when viewing yourself from someone else's perspective.
 - All enemies, terrain, etc. that is visible to the player will be visible in the camera view.
 - The same green flash animation used when switching targets on the radar is displayed by the camera view.
 - Performance: